Xqhare/nabu/README.md

 nabu = { git = "https://github.com/Xqhare/nabu", features = ["logging_wizard", "config_wizard", "key_value_store", "key_value_core"] }
 ```

+> [!note]
+> Most features rely on their own `.xff` extension, meaning that `.xff` files created using the Key Value Store would error if loaded as a config Wizard.

 #### 7.4.1.
 Logging Wizard

-Saving will probably be done by loading the file as bytes, removing EM, appending the new logs, finishing with another EM and writing to disk.
+Nabu provides a logging feature that can be enabled by the `logging_wizard` feature flag.

+This feature can be used one of two ways:
+Either by using `nabu::logging_wizard::new()`

 #### 7.4.2.
 Config Wizard